Doruk-Aksoy/DnD/BUILDING.md

 #### Preparing

 1. There are 2 ways to download and install the dependencies:
-   1.1.
-Using just-install - if you get any message that an installer is corrupted, follow the manual section:
+   1. Using just-install:
-        1.1.1 Run the command prompt as **admin** - it's easier to see if an installation failed this way.
+      1. Run the command prompt as **admin** - it's easier to see if an installation failed this way.
-        1.1.2 Type `msiexec.exe /i https://stable.just-install.it`
+      2. Type `msiexec.exe /i https://just-install.github.io/stable/just-install.msi`
-        1.1.3 Type `just-install exeproxy 7zip git bcc` (exeproxy has to come first!
+      3. Type `just-install exeproxy 7zip git bcc` (exeproxy has to come first!
 Do this even if you have those programs installed already).
-   1.2.
-Manually:
+   2. Manually:
-        1.2.1.
-Download and install [7zip](https://www.7-zip.org/download.html) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).
+      1. Download and install [7zip](https://www.7-zip.org/download.html) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).
-        1.2.2.
-Download and extract [bcc](https://github.com/wormt/bcc/releases) to %PROGRAMFILES%/bcc (for compatibility with Just-install).
+      2. Download and extract [bcc](https://github.com/wormt/bcc/releases) to %PROGRAMFILES%/bcc (for compatibility with Just-install).
-        1.2.3.
-Download and install Git for Windows in default folder, making sure it uses Windows command prompt with just git.
+      3. Download and install Git for Windows in default folder, making sure it uses Windows command prompt with just git.
 Download [git-for-windows](https://git-scm.com/download/win).
 Just do the default options, but you may select your favorite text editor.
 2. Add the paths to the PATH environment variable:
-   2.1.
-Open the Advanced System Settings dialog:
+   1. Open the Advanced System Settings dialog:
-        2.1.1.
-Either go to `Control Panel/System` then `Advanced System Settings` OR 2.1.2.
-If you have search enabled, you can type: `View Advanced System Settings` (both ways go directly to dialog).
+      1. Either go to `Control Panel/System` then `Advanced System Settings` OR
+      2. If you have search enabled, you can type: `View Advanced System Settings` (both ways go directly to dialog).
-   2.2.
-Go `Advanced` tab.
+   2. Go `Advanced` tab.
-   2.3.
-Click `Environment Variables...`.
+   3. Click `Environment Variables...`.
-   2.4.
-On the `System variables` section, select the `Path` environment variable, then click `Edit...` 2.5.
-Add the paths:
+   4. On the `System variables` section, select the `Path` environment variable, then click `Edit...`
+   5. Add the paths:
-        2.5.1.
-On Windows 10 OCT/18 build and newer: Press `New`, then type: %PROGRAMFILES%\7-Zip`.
+      1. On Windows 10 OCT/18 build and newer: Press `New`, then type: %PROGRAMFILES%\7-Zip`.
 Press `New` again, and type `%SYSTEMDRIVE%\Shims`.
 Now press `OK`.
-        2.5.2.
-On any other Windows: On the edit field, add: `;%PROGRAMFILES%\7-Zip;%SYSTEMDRIVE%\Shims`, then click `OK`.
+      2. On any other Windows: On the edit field, add: `;%PROGRAMFILES%\7-Zip;%SYSTEMDRIVE%\Shims`, then click `OK`.
-   2.6.
-Then click `OK`, and click `OK` again.
+   6. Then click `OK`, and click `OK` again.

 #### To continue, there are 2 useable git tools:
 #### Either Git-for-windows (default)